hoodiehq/hood.ie/README.md

 ## Getting started

+### Installation

 To get started check out the recent version and type `npm install`.

+The Hoodie website is built with [Jekyll](https://jekyllrb.com/), Jekyll requires ruby version 2.0.0 or higher.
+Open a terminal and type `ruby --version` to check if ruby is installed and up to date.
+If not, follow the [official download instructions](https://www.ruby-lang.org/en/downloads/).
+Now install [bundler](http://bundler.io/) by running `gem install bundler` on the command line.

+Once ruby and bundler are up and running, run `bundle install` to install jekyll.

+### Usage

-The default task (just type `grunt`) will fire up a local server at `localhost:1337` with livereload and dev Sass compiling (including sourcemap and nested output).
+The default grunt task (just type `grunt`) will fire up a local server at `localhost:1337` with livereload and dev Sass compiling (including sourcemap and nested output).

 This doesn't serve the actual jekyll page, though.
-To do that, install the jekyll plugins by typing '`bundle install`.
-Now you can run `bundle exec jekyll serve --watch --drafts`, which will run the full page at `localhost:4000`, using the styles from the grunt task.
+To do that, run `bundle exec jekyll serve --watch --drafts`, which will run the full page at `localhost:4000`, using the styles from the grunt task.

 There's also a production task ('grunt build') which at this point just spits out a compressed CSS file, without sourcemap in a dedicated folder(css/build).